Master of Health Administration Degree Online

 800 W. Jefferson Street

 Kirksville, MO 63501

 Explore our interactive online learning platform (Canvas) through a virtual course tour.

 Click the “Connect Now” button below, then complete the following steps:

 Master of Health Administration Curriculum Overview

 The Master of Health Administration degree online program prepares students for leadership in the healthcare field.
 Graduates earn their online health administration masters degree and enter a fast growing segment of the U.S. labor market.
 The U.S. Department of Labor forecasts that employment of medical and health services managers is expected to grow by 22 percent from 2010 to 2020.
-The online masters degree in health administration program integrates web-based instruction, directed readings, email, and chat room inter-actions between students and faculty.
+The online masters degree in health administration program integrates web-based instruction, directed readings, email, and synchronous interactions between students and faculty.

 - Healthcare law

 - The financing of healthcare